 Step 4: You will be redirected to a detailed page where you can add the product.

 Step 5: Here, you will have the choice to either select an existing item or create your own.
-You can search from the Amazon’s catalog or “Create a new product listing,” if the item that you sell is unique.
+You can search from the Amazon’s catalog or choose to add a new product that is not sold on Amazon.

 Step 7: Once you choose the appropriate product category, you will be enabled to fill the product listing’s information.